omazapa/Kahi_plugins/Kahi_scimago_sources/README.md

 ## Dependencies
 Software dependencies will automatically be installed when installing the plugin.
-The user must have at least one file fomr scimago report of journal rankings that can be downloaded from [scimago website](https://www.scimagojr.com/journalrank.php "Scimago journal rankings")
+The user must have at least one file fomr scimago report of journal rankings that can be downloaded from [scimago website](https://www.scimagojr.com/journalrank.php "Scimago journal rankings").
+The file **MUST** be named as the download from scimago suggests i.e. scimagojr 2023.csv

 # Usage
 To use this plugin you must have kahi installed in your system and construct a yaml file such as